-In conclusion, we report a higher than anticipated prevalence of multifocality amongst a group of 211 female BRCA1/2 mutation carriers diagnosed with breast cancer.
-Findings suggest multifocality is more common in BRCA2-associated breast cancer.
-Those with multifocal disease were more likely to be younger at diagnosis, and to be oestrogen receptor positive than those with unifocal disease.
-Further prospective studies are required for confirmatory purposes, and to establish the underlying mechanistic basis for these findings.
+In conclusion, we report a higher than anticipated prevalence of multifocality/multicentricity amongst female BRCA1/2 mutation carriers diagnosed with breast cancer.
+This finding is seen in a cohort of patients from Northern Ireland, and is validated in the independent cohort of BRCA1/2 mutation carriers from the POSH study.
+Findings suggest multifocality/multicentricity is more common in BRCA2-associated breast cancer.
+Those with MF/MC disease were more likely to be younger at diagnosis, and more likely to be oestrogen receptor positive than those with unifocal disease.
+These findings have important implications for clinicians involved in the care of patients with BRCA-associated breast cancer, who will need to ensure that BRCA2-associated tumour focality is thoroughly assessed prior to treatment decision-making.
+Furthermore, where breast conserving surgery is being considered as a treatment option for these patients, surgeons need to be aware of the increased incidence of multifocality and plan surgery accordingly.
+Finally, further studies are required to establish the underlying mechanistic basis for these findings.

 Additional information

-Acknowledgements: no external funding was received.
+Acknowledgements: Funding for the POSH study has been provided by the Wessex Cancer Trust, Cancer Research UK (C1275/A7572, C22524, A11699, A19187), and

+Breast Cancer Now (2005Nov53).

 Author contributions statement: study idea was conceived by SMcI and KS.
-Data was collected by ADM and SA.
-Statistical analysis was performed by ADM, SA, and CM.
-Verification was performed by PM and CB.
+Data was collected by ADM, SA, AB and PJM.
+Data for the POSH cohort was provided by BE, SG-H, ERC, RIC and DME.
+Statistical analysis was performed by ADM, SA, CM and AB.
+Verification was performed by PJM and CB.
 Manuscript was drafted and critically revised by all authors; all authors have approved the final version of the manuscript.

 Table and Figure Legends

-Table 1: Clinical and pathological characteristics of BRCA1/2 mutation carrier patients diagnosed with breast cancers between 1994-2017. *Pearson’s 2 where p<0.05 indicates significance.
+Table 1: Clinical and pathological characteristics of BRCA1/2 mutation carrier patients diagnosed with breast cancers in Northern Ireland between 1994-2017. *Pearson’s 2 where p<0.05 indicates significance.

+Table 2: Clinical and pathological characteristics of BRCA1/2 mutant carrier patients diagnosed with breast cancers within POSH dataset (2000-2008). *Pearson’s 2 where p<0.05 indicates significance.

-Table 2: Odds of cancer being multifocal in patients with BRCA2 vs. BRCA1 mutation where a = unadjusted odds ratio, b = odds ratio adjusted for age (>40 years vs. <40 years), and c = effect of being >40 years adjusted for effect of being BRCA2 mutation carrier
+Table 3: Odds of cancer being multifocal in patients with BRCA2 versus BRCA1 mutation, where (a) = unadjusted odds ratio in Northern Ireland cohort, (b) = adds ratio in Northern Ireland cohort adjusted for age (≥40 years versus < 40 years) and (c) = unadjusted adds ratio in POSH study cohort

-Supplementary table: Oestrogen receptor status of a cohort of female BRCA1/2 mutation carriers diagnosed with multifocal breast cancer between 1994-2017. **Pearson’s 2 where p<0.05 indicates significance
+Supplementary table 1: Oestrogen receptor status of the Northern Ireland cohort of female BRCA1/2 mutation carriers diagnosed with multifocal breast cancer between 1994-2017. **Pearson’s 2 where p<0.05 indicates significance.

+Supplementary Table 2: Oestrogen receptor status of the POSH study cohort of female BRCA1/2 mutation carriers.
+Pearson’s 2 where p<0.05 indicates significance.

 Figure 1: participant flow diagram showing inclusions/exclusions

+Figure 2: Survival outcomes in the Northern Ireland patient cohort.
+A=MF/MC disease versus unifocal disease, breast cancer specific mortality, all patients (BRCA1/2).
+B=MF/MC disease versus unifocal disease, breast cancer specific mortality in BRCA1 mutation carriers.
+C=MF/MC disease versus unifocal disease, breast cancer specific survival in BRCA2 mutation carriers.
+D=MF/MC versus unifocal disease, all -cause mortality in all patients (BRCA1/2).

-Table 1: Clinical and pathological characteristics of BRCA1/2 mutation carriers
+Table 1: Clinical and pathological characteristics of BRCA1/2 mutation carriers within the Northern Ireland patient cohort